 IDP’s team of attorneys and advocates have extensive media experience and are available to answer questions and to walk journalists through individual immigrants’ cases.

-To arrange an interview or request assistance with a story, please contact communications director Julian Brookes at 646.762.8427 or at julian[at]immdefense[dot]org.
+To arrange an interview or request assistance with a story, please contact Michael Velarde, Development & Communications Director, at 646.762.8427 or at michael[at]immdefense[dot]org.

 Please see below for articles written by IDP staffers, media mentions, and a collection of briefs on key issues.